hrabe/odbc-on-macos/manual/mssql.md

 ```

 ### Verify ODBC installation using running Server Container
-[unixODBC](http://www.unixodbc.org/) comes with a command line tool to interact with DBMS via ODBC DSN.
-You can run it using the Server parameter shown above:
+[unixODBC](http://www.unixodbc.org/) comes along with a command line tool to interact with DBMS via ODBC DSN.
+You can run it using the DNS and Server parameter shown above:

 ```
 isql DSN_MSSQL sa 'yourStrong(!)Password'